raulferrerdev/geeky-hugo-appcodify/exampleSite/content/blog/create_fab_button_swift.md

 In the configuration of the UIStackView component, we have indicated that the elements (secondary buttons) that it contains are arranged vertically, align to the right (trailing), fill all the space (the UIStackView component will grow when you add buttons) and that there is a separation of 16).
-# Main button configuration
+## Main button configuration

 The main button we have created, mainButton, is a simple square button with an image inside.
-To make it look like a FAB button we have to make it round and shaded.
+To make it look like a **Floating Action Button** we have to make it round and shaded.

 For this, what we will do is create a subclass of UIButton with the characteristics that we want to give the button.
 What we do is:

-* From the Xcode menu we create a new file (File > New > File…) and select Cocoa Touch Class.
+* From the Xcode menu we create a new file (*File > New > File…*) and select *Cocoa Touch Class*.

 {{< image src="images/posts/create_fab_button_swift_3.png" alt="Add FAB Button">}}